Poova Thalaiya (1969 film): Production

-The film was shot at AVM Studios and was produced by Rama Arangannal, an active politician.
+The film was shot at AVM Studios and was produced by Rama.
+Arangakannal, an active politician.

 Soundtrack

 The music was composed by M. S. Viswanathan, with lyrics by Vaali.
 The title song is set to the raga Mohanam, and "Maduraiyil Parandha" is set to Kalyani.

 Release and reception

 Poova Thalaiya was released on 10 May 1969.
 The Indian Express called the film "an all-out attempt at comedy and it succeeds reasonably well", but said Balachander's direction had "not come up with the standard of his previous films".